bigchaindb/bigchaindb/docs/server/source/appendices/cryptography.md

 The cryptoconditions package uses the
 [**base58** package](https://pypi.python.org/pypi/base58)
 to calculate a Base58 encoding.
-(There's no standard Base58 encoding.)
+(There's no standard for Base58 encoding.)
 Here's an example public/private key pair:

 ```js